phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 - the Page-Directory Table (PD),
 - and the Page Table (PT).

-Somehow I don't like these names… I will call them P4, P3, P2, P1 from now on.
+As I don't like these names, I will call them P4, P3, P2, and P1 from now on.

 Each page table contains 512 entries and one entry is 8 bytes, so they fit exactly in one page (`512*8 = 4096`).
 To translate a virtual address to a physical address the CPU[^hardware_lookup] will do the following[^virtual_physical_translation_source]: